|

 Looking South on Central Avenue from E. Main St, date unknown

 S. Central Avenue.
-Craterian Theatre on left, c. late 1950s
+Craterian Theatre on right, c. late 1950s

 In 1962, the organ was purchased from the theatre by Bob Burke of Portland.
 It was removed in February 1963 and eventually installed in the Burke home.